johandersson/pyDGTGTD/TESTING.md

-# wxGTD Unit Test Implementation Summary
+# pyWeeklyReview Unit Test Implementation Summary

 ## Overview
-Comprehensive unit tests have been successfully implemented for the non-GUI components of wxGTD.
+Comprehensive unit tests have been successfully implemented for the non-GUI components of pyWeeklyReview.
 The test suite covers core business logic, data models, utilities, and validators.

 ## Test Statistics
 - **Total Tests**: 132